-A Toronto native, Dr. Yeo completed a Bachelor of Science degree in both Human Biology and Psychology at the University of Toronto.
-He is a Board-Certified specialist in both Family Medicine and Sports Medicine.
-He is a member of the American Medical Association, American Academy of Family Physicians, and the American Medical Society for Sports Medicine.
+A Toronto native, Dr. Albert Yeo completed his Bachelor of Science degree in both Human Biology and Psychology at the University of Toronto.
+Dr. Yeo is a board-certified specialist in both family medicine and sports medicine.
+He is also a member of the American Medical Association, American Academy of Family Physicians, and the American Medical Society for Sports Medicine.

 During his training, Dr. Yeo had the opportunity to cover many different sports and work with all levels of athletes including high school, Div I and II universities, and professional teams and events.
 He worked with the San Antonio Spurs and Silver Stars, the PGA Tour, Cirque du Soleil, the San Antonio Ballet Company, and the minor league affiliates for the Florida Panthers and San Diego Padres.

-Dr. Yeo also served on the medical staff for several mass participation events including the Philadelphia Triathlon, San Antonio Rock 'n’ Roll Marathon, and the Keystone State Games.
+Dr. Albert Yeo also served on the medical staff for several mass participation events, including the Philadelphia Triathlon, the San Antonio Rock 'n’ Roll Marathon, and the Keystone State Games.

 Meet Dr. Yeo

-As a strong advocate for “exercise as medicine,” he believes sports and physical activity can be the ultimate vehicle to drive preventive medicine towards achieving optimal health.
-He has a passion for serving athletes of all ages and abilities, promoting physical fitness and encouraging an active lifestyle.
+As a strong advocate for exercise as medicine, Dr. Yeo believes sports and physical activity can be the ultimate vehicle to drive preventive medicine towards achieving optimal health.
+Dr. Yeo has a passion for serving athletes of all ages and abilities, promoting physical fitness and encouraging an active lifestyle.

 Specific areas of interest include: